AlgoMaster Logo

 Intuition

-The most straightforward approach is to do exactly what the problem says: strip out everything that isn't a letter or digit, convert to lowercase, and then check if the result is a palindrome.
+Do exactly what the problem describes: remove everything that isn't a letter or digit, convert the rest to lowercase, and check whether the result is a palindrome.

-How do you check if a string is a palindrome?
-Reverse it and see if it matches the original.
-If the cleaned string equals its reverse, we have a palindrome.
+To check whether a string is a palindrome, compare it against its reverse.
+If the cleaned string equals its reverse, it is a palindrome.

 Algorithm